tier4/scenario_simulator_v2/docs/developer_guide/NPCBehavior.md

 **Specification** - The vehicle stops only when it enters a lane currently occupied by another entity and the entity is located ahead.

 **Note** - For pedestrians, this feature is disabled by default to maintain backward compatibility.
-It can be enabled by setting the `ignore_see_around_for_pedestrian` to `respect` in the launch file execution options.
+It can be enabled by setting the `pedestrian_ignore_see_around` to `respect` in the launch file execution options.

 **Default behavior** - If the property is not specified, the default value is `"false"`.